To book call 020 8069 9000

 Thursday 30 August, 2018

 Creating an environment that encourages everyone to work together can have a big impact on your team’s performance.
-Finding the correct balance between autonomous working, teamwork and collaboration will help to play to each person’s individual strengths to keep the workforce engaged and efficient.
+Finding the correct balance between autonomous working, teamwork and collaboration skills will help to play to each person’s individual strengths to keep the workforce engaged and efficient.

 Understanding the differences between teamwork and collaboration can help you to identify which option is more suited to different tasks and individuals to maximise productivity in the civil service.